 How to write a test strategy document: template and examples

-There isn't a strict formula for structuring a test strategy, giving you plenty of flexibility.
+Since there isn't a strict formula for structuring a test strategy, there's plenty of flexibility.
 However, the document usually highlights the following points.

 Test strategy template